Xqhare/neith/README.md

 # NEITH: Neith Enhances Information Through Hierarchy
 Neith is a small, lightweight and BLAZINGLY FAST database.

+It can be used as a normal on disc database, saving and reading, to and from disc.
+[More here!](#connecting) It can also be used in `ram-mode` meaning that all data is held only in ram, if used this way Neith cannot save it's appstate.
+[More here!](#connecting)
+Neith has a `job_history` table that can be turned on.
+[More here!](#job-history)

 > [!NOTE]
 > It is not "Production-ready" and it will probably never be, I made this because I could, not because I should (especially with less than 6 months of rust experience).
 > While you can use it as a database, the developer experience is lacking as you can see further down in the example syntax.
+> I am using Neith as a "stable" database for personal projects, but it remains without a working test-suite and some un- or under-tested code.
+Other code did work when it was tested but may now be broken - It will be fixed if and when I find any bugs.
+> I can only guarantee jank and maybe bugs, but that is a promise I can keep!

+> [!IMPORTANT]
+> If you really want to use Neith, please read this readme completely (especially this chapter), I tried my best explaining it.

 The name Neith is derived from Neith, the ancient Egyptian goddess of war, creation, and weaving.
 She represents the intricate connections and patterns that form the cosmos and foundation of knowledge.